bigratmonster/bigrat.monster/readme.md

 *by [humboldt123]*
 All of the gifs can be found on Tenor with the exception of the video which is found on Imgur

+# trollcrazy
+*by [bigratenthusiast]*
+Original creator unknown, if thats you please reach out

 ```diff
 https://i.imgur.com/CwQRLGK.mp4